-[Note: Unsweetened coconut is available frozen, from our friends at Goya, or you can grate fresh coconut.
-Fully unthaw the frozen coconut and make sure it is at room temperature so you don’t shock the yeast.]
+[Note: Unsweetened coconut is available frozen, or you can grate fresh coconut.
+Fully thaw the frozen coconut and make sure it is at room temperature so you don’t shock the yeast.]

 1 1/2 tablespoons sugar